stoner2712/DevExpSimpleProjectManager_GABOS/README.md

 It allows to find a company using 10-digit Tax Identification Number (NIP).

-Please try it out by going to navigation item “Searching”, then choose New.
+Please try it out by going to navigation item “Searching” / "Nip Company", then choose New.
 In provided box next to the caption “Nip” type in the 10-digit number and press SEARCH.